-The canine twist behavior is an interesting behavior that few dog owners recognize, let alone know what it means.
+The canine twist behavior is a curious behavior that few dog owners recognize, let alone know what it means.

-It is a characteristic behavior shown by any canine, (wolf, dog, African wild dog and dingo at least) when it twists one hind leg out to the side.
+It is a characteristic behavior shown by any canine, (wolf, dog, African wild dog, and dingo at least) when it twists one hind leg out to the side.
 Most frequently, the dog shows it from a sitting position, but it can also do it from a standing position.
-In cases where the dog appears very insecure, the twist can be succeeded by a half roll culminating with the dog lying on its back and showing its belly.
-The twist is accompanied by laid-back ears, semi-closed eyes, champing (at times with the tongue protruding out of the mouth) and paw lifting (or vacuum pawing) in various degrees depending on the situation and the level of insecurity.
+In cases where the dog appears very insecure, a half roll culminating with the dog lying on its back and showing its belly may succeed the twist.
+Laid-back ears, semi-closed eyes, champing (at times with the tongue protruding out of the mouth) and paw lifting (or vacuum pawing) in various degrees depending on the situation and the level of insecurity, usually follow the twist.
 It’s a fairly common behavior mostly seen in puppies and youngsters, but insecure adults can also display it.

 The function of the twist is to pacify an opponent.
-As always, behavior happens by chance (or reflex), and if it (the phenotype) proves to have a beneficial function, it will tend to spread in the population being transmitted from one generation to the next (via its genotype).
+As always, behavior happens by chance (or reflex), and if it (the phenotype) proves to have a beneficial function, it will tend to spread in the population, transmitted from one generation to the next (via its genotype).

 The origin of the twist is most certainly related to the typical canine maternal behavior of the female overturning her puppy by pressing her nose against its groin, forcing one of the puppy’s hind legs to the side.
-The puppy will then fall on its back and the mother will lick its belly and genital area facilitating the puppy’s urination and defecation.
-To start with, this appears to be a rather unpleasant experience for the puppy but becomes pleasurable once it is overturned and its mother’s licking achieves its function.
+The puppy will then fall on its back, and the mother will lick its belly and genital area facilitating the puppy’s urination and defecation.
+To start with, this appears to be a rather unpleasant experience for the puppy but becomes pleasurable once it rests on its back and its mother’s licking achieves its function.

 The transition from urination/defecation to pacifying is a classic of the development of behavior.
-It happens almost exclusively by means of a classic conditioning process.
+It happens almost exclusively via a classic conditioning process.
 In the beginning, being overturned is unpleasant but lying on its back, belly up, becomes pleasant (due to the puppy relieving itself).
-After a number of repetitions, the puppy will associate lying on its back with ending discomfort and will readily display this behavior whenever necessary.
+After some repetitions, the puppy will associate lying on its back with ending discomfort and will readily display this behavior whenever necessary.

 The strength of the twist behavior (a general characteristic of pacifying behavior) is its double effect of pacifying both parties.
-The puppy relaxes by doing something which has produced good results earlier.
-The threatening adult relaxes by being met with a behavior that it recognizes as infantile behavior.
+The puppy relaxes by doing something which has produced desirable results earlier.
+The threatening adult relaxes by being met with behavior that it recognizes as infantile behavior.